A Bar at the Folies-Bergère, 1882

 This painting of a young woman by Manet really reminds me of the time I was working as a bartender not long after graduating.

 The pub was right next to a tall office building with loads of creative agencies and marketing cooperation.
-Employees would come down to our little shabby pub every night after work to bitch about their bosses and judge our interior décor choices.
+Employees would come down to our little shabby pub every night after work to bitch about their bosses and judge our interior décor choice.

 Our pub decoration theme was ‘trains’: with these really shitty holographic, soviet eastern-European train pictures framed in these shoddiest ornate and gilt frames, hung almost right below the cornice where no one would see them properly.
-Thinking about it that was probably for the best.
+Thinking about it, that was probably for the best.

-Plus, I realised that my degree wasn’t really enough for me to do what I actually want to do in life.
+This made me realise that my degree wasn’t really enough for me to do what I actually want to do in life.
 It’s not the degree that’s wrong or bad, it’s just that I needed to learn more practical skills that would make me ‘useful’ where I want to work at.

-And where I wanted to work at bar-tendering skills weren’t necessary, so I quit that job after a week.
+And where I wanted to work at bar-tendering skills weren’t that necessary, so I quit that job after a week.

 So, thank you, the art-history/ web-developer guy!
 Maybe, that depressing pub was exactly where I was supposed to be at – the rock bottom that is, so I can get up and set my priorities straight.